Vehicle Accident FAQs

 Even under a no-fault insurance system, there are many reasons why you will want to be represented by independent counsel.
 For instance, the insurance company may deny your claim or refuse to pay all the benefits to which you are entitled.
 Also, there are many different ways in which your damages may exceed the limits of your no-fault policy, and you may need to file a lawsuit against the negligent driver to obtain full compensation.

-The time from to file for benefits after an accident is very brief.
+The time to file for benefits after an accident is very brief.
 Contact an attorney who knows the system, and make sure that you do not lose your right to benefits by missing a deadline or filing a claim improperly.

 What’s the difference between UM, UIM, and SUM?